tmayr/aula-webplayer/README.md

 - Renamed Presence to NowPlaying
 - Updated readme

+#### 40 minutes, Sunday, December 9

+- Upload/List are now working
+- Deleted methods that were never gonna get used (download/stream)
+- Added Mutter, Nodemon and Cors dependancies
+- Added a stream-test.html to see if files play from S3 (copy-paste from examples on the web)
+- Removed root index.js, packages scripts are now run through workspaces

 ### Possible improvements

 - Development experience isn't quite good, need to add server reloads at the very least